August 7, 2019, 11:05 am

 Hot Springs in Paipa

 Paipa is a spa town built near lake Sochagota where you can find natural hot water springs, aquatic sports and nice hotels.
 Just 5 km away from Paipa, you can visit one of the most important monuments in Colombia, the "Pantano de Vargas" battle memorial.
 One of the hardest and perhaps the most decisive battle for Colombia's independence was fought here on July 25th 1819.
 Paipa is only 1.5hrs drive from Villa de Leyva.
-Check our Villa de Leyva and beyond tour if you wish to visit the hot springs in Paipa.

 If you are in Popayan, you can visit the thermals in Coconuco and Purace.
 The most famous are the thermals near Coconuco, they are called “Agua Tibia and Agua Hirviendo” (warm water and hot water).
 Not very creative, but definitely worth going.
 Coconuco is only 1 hour drive from Popayan, so you can do it in one day.